SpaceMonkeyAlfa/macagotchi-macos/README.md

 6. ### War Driving Mode:
    - Pressing "w" toggles between war driving and normal mode.
-   - In normal mode, the first scan will happen 30 seconds after startup, and then 5 minutes for every scan after that
+   - In normal mode, the first scan will happen 30 seconds after startup, and then 5 minutes for every scan after that.
    - In war driving mode, every scan happens 30 seconds after the last.
    - By default, war driving mode is switched off.
 ## Dependencies: